Cray-HPE/hms-trs-app-api/README.md

 	close(rchan)

 	// Create and launch additional task lists if desired.
 When no
-	// more work to do, cleanup the local HTTP task system
+	// more work is left to do, cleanup the local HTTP task system

 	tloc.Cleanup()
 }